dsyme/ionide-vscode-debugger/README.md

 3. Run `build.cmd` to build test application.
 3. Open folder in VSCode `code .`
 4. Make changes
-5. Press `F5` to build plugin and start experimental instance of VSCode
+5. Press `F5` to build debugger and start experimental instance of VSCode
-6. Make PR ;)
+6. Press `F5` in experimental instace to start debugger.
+First instance will be attached and debugging it.

 ## Contributing and copyright